Why would you want to delete a company page on LinkedIn in the first place? Here’s one reason that happens more than you’d expect.

 Here are the steps to take:

-- Important: to avoid confusing your contacts or having to deal with an influx of “congratulations” messages…do this before taking any of the steps below: Switch off LinkedIn’s activity broadcast to stop job change notifications being announced to your network.
+- Important: to avoid confusing your contacts or having to deal with an influx of “congratulations” messages thinking you’ve started a new role…do this before taking any of the steps below: Switch off LinkedIn’s activity broadcast to stop job change notifications being announced to your network.

 - Next, go to your personal LinkedIn page.
 Under your experience section, select the ‘+’ to add a new experience.